Space-time reduced basis methods for parametrized unsteady Stokes equations: Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations

 One remark is necessary in order to conclude the proof.
 In Line \ref{line 12} of Algorithm \ref{alg: pressure time supremizers}, the velocity temporal reduced basis is not enriched with the ``critical'' pressure basis function $\bm{\psi}^p_{\ell^\star}$ (as we assumed before), but with the normalized orthogonal complement $\bm{\psi}^+$ of the latter with respect to the space spanned by $\{\bm{\psi}^u_j\}_{j=1}^{n_u^t}$ (Line \ref{line 10}).
-In this way, the velocity temporal reduced basis remains orthonormal even upon the enrichment procedure.
+In this way, the velocity temporal reduced basis remains orthonormal upon the enrichment procedure.
 However, this does not impact the linear independence of the columns of $\bm{\Psi}^{u,p}$, since the subspaces spanned by $\{\{\bm{\psi}^u_j\}_{j=1}^{n_u^t}, \bm{\psi}^p_{\ell^\star}\}$ and by $\{\{\bm{\psi}^u_j\}_{j=1}^{n_u^t}, \bm{\psi}^+\}$ trivially coincide. \end{proof}

+Notice that the velocity reduced basis enrichment in space and in time is performed according to different paradigms.
+Indeed, in space we augment the basis with solutions to optimization problems stemming from the \emph{inf--sup} inequalities, while in time we iteratively select elements to be added to the basis in order to guarantee numerical stability, but without any optimization procedure being involved.
+For this reason, we will refer to the enrichment in space as the ``supremizers enrichment'' and to the enrichment in time as the ``stabilizers enrichment''.

-\emph{Remark.} The choice $\epsilon_t=0$ is enough to retain \emph{inf--sup} stability as it guarantees that $\beta_t^p$ in Eq.\eqref{eq: temporal inf--sup inequality} is strictly positive.
+\begin{remark} The choice $\varepsilon^t=0$ is enough to retain \emph{inf--sup} stability, since it guarantees that $\beta_t^p$ in Eq.\eqref{eq: temporal inf--sup inequality} is strictly positive.
 However, if the columns of $\bm{\Psi}^{u,p}$ are ``almost'' collinear, then $\beta_t^p \gtrsim 0$ and the accuracy of the method is compromised.
-Hence, from a numerical standpoint, selecting $\epsilon_t>0$ is crucial.
-We numerically investigated the effect of $\epsilon_t$ in Subsection \ref{subs:results bif}.
+Hence, from a numerical standpoint, selecting $\varepsilon^t>0$ is crucial.
+We numerically investigated the effect of $\varepsilon^t$ in Subsection \ref{subs:results bif}. \end{remark} \begin{remark} In principle, the choice of computing fixed temporal POD modes rather than tailored ones, specific to each spatial POD mode, can be disadvantageous.
+Higher--index spatial modes are indeed associated to higher--frequency temporal modes and constructing temporal bases tailored to the elements of the spatial one may improve the accuracy of the approximation and also reduce the computational cost of the simulation~\cite{choi2019space, tenderini2022pde}.
+However, choosing a fixed temporal basis simplifies the enrichment procedure, since Algorithm \ref{alg: pressure time supremizers} can be performed only once (per dual field), rather than $n_u^s n_d^s$ times, being $n_d^s$ the number of spatial modes of the dual field of interest. \end{remark}